skip to content

 We are looking for an enthusiastic science communicator to support creating new scientific media content to inform and inspire public audiences about climate science and the role of software engineering, computer science, artificial intelligence, and data science within climate science.

-You will help the public audience understand highly technical information and concepts, play an integral role in expanding the online presence of the newly established Institute of Computing for Climate Science at the Faculty of Mathematics, and have a range of opportunities to work with senior academics in the field.
+You will help the public audience understand highly technical information and concepts, play an integral role in expanding the online presence of the Institute of Computing for Climate Science at the Faculty of Mathematics, and have a range of opportunities to work with senior academics in the field.

 Work Environment

 The successful candidate will be part of the Operations team at ICCS, directed by Marla Fuchs.
 They will share an office in Pavilion H of the Centre for Mathematical Sciences in Cambridge (CMS) with the Programme Manager and Programme Administrator.
 The students will have the opportunity to interact with the Directors, Researchers, and Research Software Engineers that are part of ICCS.
-They will also liaise with other academics and staff in the Department of Applied Mathematics and Theoretical Physics (DAMTP), the Department of Computer Science and Technology and University Information Services (UIS), as well as the wider University and international researchers that form the VESRI community and take part of our Summer School.
+They will also liaise with other academics and staff in the Department of Applied Mathematics and Theoretical Physics (DAMTP), the Department of Computer Science and Technology and University Information Services (UIS), as well as the wider University and international researchers that form the VESRI community and take part in our Summer School.

 References